 Many dancers grip their big buttock muscles (Gluteus Medius and Maximus) to try and hold turnout and find when they lift their leg, they’re unable to maintain their turnout range.

-This is because your Gluteals are actually better designed for movement and stability, not for turnout!
+This is because your gluteal muscles are actually better designed for movement and stability, not for turnout!
 They can only perform one function at a time which means if they are turning out, they are not able to be movers and if they are being movers, they can not be used for turnout!
 If you are having difficulty maintaining turnout in raised leg position or having difficulty with gaining height with your jumps, it may be because you are using your movers for turnout muscles.

-These muscles act in different ways and ranges. standing turnout is controlled mainly by quadratus femoris however en fondu, your piriformis is more in charge.
+Turnout comes from your deep external rotators (of which you have 6).
+These muscles act in different ways and ranges.
+Standing turnout is controlled mainly by quadratus femoris however en fondu, your piriformis is more in charge.
 This is why you may sometimes feel like you have turnout in some positions and not in others.
 That’s right, you have to train your turnout muscles in all dancing positions.
 Unfortunately, there is no one magical turnout exercise that fits all.

 If you are interested in dance, you should read our post on the 4 most common dance injuries.